vkola-lab/python_speech_features_cuda/README.md

 1. [pyFFTW](https://pypi.org/project/pyFFTW/) (0.12)
 2. [Numba](http://numba.pydata.org/) (0.50)

-These packages are the powerhouse for CPU based computation.
 If available, they will be auto-detected and loaded during the initialization stage.
-Of course You don't need them if you have a CUDA-enabled GPU and go for CuPy as the backend.
+There are a couple of routines defined in the `_acc` sub-module utilizing both packages to greatly enhance the CPU performance.
+Of course you don't need them if you have a CUDA-enabled GPU and go for CuPy as the backend.

 #### Installation